rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>The notted [that is, noted] history of Mother Grim</CITE>

-<a name="0.5.72.2">0.5.72.2</a> If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record [Variant titles](/DCRMR/title/Variant-title) for the form of title without the interpolation and for the form of title as if it had been printed or written correctly (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.72.2">0.5.72.2</a> If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record [Variant titles of manifestation](/DCRMR/title/Variant-title-of-manifestation/) for the form of title without the interpolation and for the form of title as if it had been printed or written correctly (see [1.25.4.92](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.92)).

 <a name="0.5.72.3">0.5.72.3</a> Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).

 <a name="0.5.72.4">0.5.72.4</a> *Optionally*, transcribe the text as it appears on the source without the interpolation.
 Make a note correcting the misprint or misspelling.

-If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title](/DCRMR/title/Variant-title) for the form of title as if it had been printed or written correctly (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title as if it had been printed or written correctly (see [1.25.4.92](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.92)).

 ### 0.5.73 Deliberate misspellings